mildred/doc/README.md

   is copied under a new name, and a conflict is registred with the original file in the destination directory.

+### `doc save [DIR]`

+For each modified file in `DIR` or the current directory, computes a checksum and store it in the extended attributes.
+A PAR2 archive is also created and stored separately in the `.dirstore` directory.

 Future Usage
 ------------